 An octagonal baptistery stood on this site in the early 5th century.
 This would make it the earliest Christian building in the city.
 In 897 it was first described as a minor basilica.

 The current, much larger Romanesque building dates from the 11th century.
-This was a period when Florence was growing in wealth and power.
+At this time Florence was growing in wealth and power.

 Consequently, no expense was spared in the beautification of the rebuilt Battistero di San Giovanni.
 The walls were opulently faced with white Carrara and dark green Prato marble.
-Inside, a great marble pavement was laid.
-The ceiling was painted with a glittering Byzantine-style mosaic depicting many biblical scenes.
+Inside lay a great marble pavement.
+A glittering Byzantine-style mosaic was painted on the ceiling depicting many biblical scenes.

-Dante Alighieri who was baptised here in 1265, might have taken inspiration for his Inferno from the mosaic.
-Parts show vivid scenes of the damned being fed to monstrous serpents or being spit-roasted.
+Dante Alighieri was baptised here in 1265.
+He might have taken inspiration for his Inferno from the mosaic.
+Parts show vivid scenes of monstrous serpents feeding on the damned.
+Other scenes show them being spit-roasted.

-By the time zebra-striped marble pilasters had been added to the corners at the end of the 13th century, the crumbling old cathedral opposite was looking crude and inadequate for the aspiring city.
+Zebra-striped marble pilasters were added to the corners of the building at the end of the 13th century.
+This made the crumbling old Cathedral opposite look crude and inadequate for the aspiring city.
 So in 1296, the foundations were laid for a new one that would match the Baptistery in splendour.